IonicaBizau/memory-blocks/README.md

 ## Thanks

- - Lot of thnaks to [Charles Timmerman](http://funster.com/)–the author of the original game, part of SYMANTEC GAME PACK for Windows.
+ - Lot of thnaks to [Charles Timmerman](http://funster.com/)–the author of the original game, part of Symantec Game Pack for Windows.
 He allowed me to use the images and designs in this ame clone. :cake:
  - Big thanks to [Antonija Šimić (**@tonkec**)](https://github.com/tonkec) for implementing the 3D animations. :sparkles: